 Books are $15

 John's letter to the seven churches was not an undecipherable mystery to its original recipients, but it can sure be befuddling to we modern believers.
 John's use of phrases and symbols that were very familiar to Christians and Jews (and even to ordinary Roman citizens in some instances), requires a little sleuthing to bring his message into focus in our own time.
 Crossing the cultural and historical divide using scholarly sources will shed more light on the purpose and message of Revelation.
 It is a message of perseverance and hope!
+This study is continued from last semester but new participants are welcome to join!

-The Good and Beautiful You by James Bryan Smith
+The Good and Beautiful Community by James Bryan Smith

-Thursdays, 6:00 - 7:30 pm, beginning 9/11
+Thursdays, 6:00 - 7:30 pm, beginning January 15

 Led by Staci Sull